godotengine/godot-docs/about/faq.rst

 More information about Godot's design choices can be found in `this article <https://godotengine.org/article/why-isnt-godot-ecs-based-game-engine>`__.

-Why does Godot not force users to implement DoD (Data-oriented Design)?
+Why does Godot not force users to implement DOD (Data-Oriented Design)?
 -----------------------------------------------------------------------

-While Godot internally for a lot of the heavy performance tasks attempts to use cache coherency as well as possible, we believe most users don't really need to be forced to use DoD practices.
+While Godot internally attempts to use cache coherency as much as possible, we believe users don't need to be forced to use DOD practices.

-DoD is mostly a cache coherency optimization that can only gain you significant performance improvements when dealing with dozens of thousands of objects (which are processed every frame with little modification).
-As in, if you are moving a few hundred sprites or enemies per frame, DoD won't help you, and you should consider a different approach to optimization.
+DOD is mostly a cache coherency optimization that can only provide significant performance improvements when dealing with dozens of thousands of objects which are processed every frame with little modification.
+That is, if you are moving a few hundred sprites or enemies per frame, DOD won't result in a meaningful improvement in performance.
+In such a case, you should consider a different approach to optimization.

 The vast majority of games do not need this and Godot provides handy helpers to do the job for most cases when you do.

-If a game that really needs to process such large amount of objects is needed, our recommendation is to use C++ and GDExtension for the high performance parts and GDScript (or C#) for the rest of the game.
+If a game needs to process such a large amount of objects, our recommendation is to use C++ and GDExtensions for performance-heavy tasks and GDScript (or C#) for the rest of the game.

 How can I support Godot development or contribute?
 --------------------------------------------------